MicrosoftDocs/azure-docs/articles/azure-cache-for-redis/cache-how-to-premium-clustering.md

 ![Clustering][redis-cache-clustering-selected]

 Once the cache is created you connect to it and use it just like a non-clustered cache, and Redis distributes the data throughout the Cache shards.
-If diagnostics is [enabled](cache-how-to-monitor.md#enable-cache-diagnostics), metrics are captured separately for each shard and can be [viewed](cache-how-to-monitor.md) in the Redis Cache blade.
+If diagnostics is [enabled](cache-how-to-monitor.md#enable-cache-diagnostics), metrics are captured separately for each shard and can be [viewed](cache-how-to-monitor.md) in the Azure Cache for Redis blade.

 > [!NOTE]
 >